 John agrees to Joanna’s ideas, and the team gets to work fixing up the fireplace.

 When John finally gets to see his finished home, he’s impressed with the living room.
 The now squared-off fireplace improves the room, giving it a more modern vibe (without seeming out of place) and even providing a convenient space for a TV.

 It just shows that a fireplace can be updated, while still maintaining a classic look.

 Terra-cotta Tile May Be the Hot New Trend

 With a beautiful living space, Chip and Joanna focus on the master suite, turning an old closet into a stunning bathroom.

 Joanna wants to give this bathroom a dark, moody look, so she decides to use black subway tile in the shower and behind the vanity.
 However, at the last minute, she decides to use a more expensive black terra-cotta tile.

-Chip insists that black terra cotta is a waste of money, since it has basically the same look as the cheaper subway tile.
+Chip insists that black terra cotta is a waste of money since it has basically the same look like the cheaper subway tile.
 However, Joanna says that the look actually is different, even though it’s subtle.